bangkokrb/rubyconfth/README.md

 Please open pull requests to make changes rather than directly pushing to `develop`.

+To build the CSS using Tailwind, run `npm run build`

 ### Past Version

 Past website versions are kept as Git submodules.
 So each website lives in its own repository.